 5. Spanking fails to teach what they SHOULD do.
 It’s easy to give your kid a swat on the butt when they are doing something you don’t like and that’s it.
 Depending on how quickly you are to give it, they may not even know what they did to deserve it.
 More importantly, you’re not teaching what they should do instead of the bad behavior.
 Replacement behaviors are a key component for any behavior intervention plan to work.

 6. Would you spank your 6 month old baby?
 For children with autism or down syndrome, it is simply not appropriate.
 Having the cognitive ability to understand what the punishment represents is important for it to be effective.
 I don't know of one parent that would use this type of discipline for a baby, although there may be some, because a baby wouldn't understand.
-This is the same for children with any type of developmental delay.
+When they don't understand why the harm is occurring it creates them to be fearful and full of anxiety.
+This is the same for children with any type of developmental delay, and many times for all children in general.
+It seems like so many people are on anti-depressants and anti-anxiety meds these days, which in many cases additional research shows this is often correlated to this type of discipline growing up.

 So, there you have it.
 Six reasons not to spank that don’t even include the possible harm it could cause to your child’s mental health.
 Using time out for kids instead of spanking a child or other positive behavioral supports, such as those found in my eBook can be much more effective and BUILD the relationship between you and your kids.